-Spousal IRA Contribution and Deduction Limits for 2019
+Spousal IRA Contribution and Deduction Limits for 2019 and 2020

 Spousal IRA Contribution Limits